MLB All-Star Game yanked from Georgia over voting law - WHIZ News

 “This is what Hank would have liked, even if it was his town,” Baker told reporters.

-Associated Press writers Jeff Amy, Ben Nadler and Paul Newberry in Atlanta; Pat Graham in Denver; Janie McCauley in Houston and Russ Bynum in Savannah, Georgia, contributed to this report.
+Associated Press writers Jeff Amy, Ben Nadler and Paul Newberry in Atlanta; Pat Graham in Denver; Janie McCauley in Houston; Darlene Superville in Washington; and Russ Bynum in Savannah, Georgia, contributed to this report.